menu

 Demographics

-York - Bellamy is a somewhat ethnically-diverse town.
+York - Bellamy is a very ethnically-diverse town.
 The people who call York - Bellamy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of York - Bellamy residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in York - Bellamy include Irish, African, English, Jamaican, and Belizean.

 Notable & Unique Neighborhood Characteristics